 It’s about the attitude we freely choose towards our assumptions, beliefs and fears, rather than the thoughts themselves that count and front line managers are less effective without experiencing this leadership reality.
-The Foundations of Business Leadership is one way to participate in these experiences.
+The Foundations of Human Leadership is one way to participate in these experiences.

 Courage is both a psychological and noetic capacity, noetic being that dimension you may want to call, human, spiritual or immaterial depending on your beliefs.
 But either way, it is a dimension that many believe exists, but very few can prove.
 Courage therefore gets its strength from intellectual (emotional) and spiritual (reasoned) sources.

 The first of these capacities, intellectual, is an instinctual reaction, an emotional reaction to life’s situations that urges us to risk injury or death.
 This is physical courage.